Victoria, Seychelles

 Victoria is the capital and largest city of Seychelles, situated on the north-eastern side of Mahé, the archipelago's main island.
 The city was first established as the seat of the British colonial government.
-In 2010, the population of Greater Victoria (including the suburbs) was 26,450 (26.66%) out of the country's total population of 99,202.
+In 2022, the Central region, comprising nine administrative districts within and around the capital, accounted for 30,145 (~30%) of the country's total population of 102,612.

 The port is known as Port Victoria.

 History

 The area that would become Victoria was originally settled in 1778 by French colonists after they claimed the island in 1756.
-The town was called L'Établissement until 1841 when it was renamed to Victoria by the British, after Queen Victoria.
+The town was called L'Établissement until 1841, when it was renamed to Victoria by the British, after Queen Victoria.

 Economy

 Tourism is an important sector of the economy.
 The principal exports of Victoria are vanilla, coconuts, coconut oil, fish and guano.

 Education

 The Mont Fleuri campus of the University of Seychelles is in Victoria.